ingresso-group/slate/source/includes/_intro.md

 goldentours (we should also fix this).

+## Versioning

+The API version forms part of the URL, for example https://api.ticketswitch.com/f13/events.v1 uses version 1.
+We will always endeavour to add functionality and make changes in a backward-compatible manner, but when that is not possible we will implement a new version.
+We will then introduce a deprecation schedule for the replaced version and notify all partners that have integrated.

 ## API Support

-We only provide support to customers that we have provided a test account to.
+We only provide support to partners that we have provided a test account to.
 If you have a test or live account and you encounter problems with the API:

 1. Check the [Ingresso status page](https://status.ingresso.co.uk/)